Managing Android Devices: Workspace ONE Operational Tutorial

 GMS is a collection of Google applications and APIs pre-installed on approved devices by certain Android manufacturers under specific licensing agreements with Google.
 These apps include Google Search, Google Play Store, Google Maps, Gmail, YouTube, and more, which are not natively available on AOSP devices.

-A closed network device here refers to a deployment environment where network rules prevent Android devices from connecting externally to essential, preinstalled Google services.
+A closed network device here refers to a deployment environment where network rules prevent Android devices from connecting to cloud-hosted Google services.

 Android Go Support